Wajeeeeeeeha/Machine-Learning-code-projects/README.md

 # Machine-Learning-code-projects

-Here I am adding my all Ml and deep learning project to help others to learn code with fun.
+Here I am adding my all Machine learning and deep learning projects to help others to learn code with fun.